You’ve likely heard some version of the line, “it’s what’s on the inside that matters.”

 To be the best broker, investor, or service provider in the industry, it’s important to have a holistic understanding of each and every one of your prospects.

-While success is predicated on big ideas as well, the biggest ideas of all come from having more information at your fingertips.
+While success is predicated on big ideas, the biggest ideas of all come from having more information at your fingertips.

 Understanding properties all the way down to the individual tenant could be the factor leading you to higher levels of success.